 How to Sell Your House (and Choose the Right Offer)

 Ultimately, you want to make the most informed decision you can, and to pick the offer that’s most valuable.
-One thing that can help is getting a report from Sold.com, which can provide you with some real numbers to work with as you size up potential opportunities.
+One thing that can help you is getting a report from Sold.com, which can provide you with some real numbers to work with as you size up potential opportunities.
+The more information you have – especially in a bidding war – the better.
 Get your free report today when you visit Sold.com!